dverstandig/4180-Smart-Alarm-Clock/README.md

  9. Upload a zip file of the "Lamdba.py" code found in this github along with the necesary libraries (In this case googlemaps,  ask-sdk-core and ask-sdk-model are all required)
  10. In the Environment Variables Section, Enter the Following:
  ```
-API_KEY	             |     "Google API Key"
+API_KEY	             |     API Key created in step 4 of "Setting Up Google Maps API"
-COUNTRY	             |     "Home Country eg USA"
+COUNTRY	             |     "Home Country"
 WORK	             |     "Work Address"
 HOME	             |     "Home Address"
 ```
- 11.Click save and copy the ARN number found on the top right of the function
+ 11. Click save and copy the ARN number found on the top right of the function
  12. Copy paste the ARN number in the Alexa Developer Console under "Enpoint"

 ## GUI Environment